wesleyflorence/toy_blockchain/README.md

 ```

 __Register a New Node__
-Start a new node on a different port or on a differnt machine with
+Start a new node on a different port or on a different machine with
-`python3 blockchain.oy <PORT>`.
+`python3 blockchain.py <PORT>`.
 For this example we start a new node at http://localhost:8080